22 Ways to Combat Garden Pests Naturally (2026 Guide)

 3. Use Food-Grade Diatomaceous Earth

-Food-Grade diatomaceous earth acts as a natural, abrasive barrier to crawling insects like stinkbugs.
-Sprinkle food-grade diatomaceous earth beneath growing watermelon, cantaloupe, squash, and all fruits and vegetables resting on the ground, as well as on plant leaves.
+Food-grade diatomaceous earth acts as a natural, abrasive barrier to crawling insects like stinkbugs.
+Sprinkle food-grade diatomaceous earth beneath growing watermelon, cantaloupe, squash, and any other fruits or vegetables resting on the ground, and dust it lightly on the plant leaves as well.
+Reapply after heavy rain.

-To deter cabbage loopers from eating the leaves of cabbage, Brussels sprouts, or kale, add 3 teaspoons cayenne pepper to 1 quart of water.
-Place in a spray bottle and apply to leaves, stems, and the ground directly surrounding each plant.
+To deter cabbage loopers from eating the leaves of cabbage, Brussels sprouts, or kale, add 3 teaspoons of cayenne pepper to 1 quart of water.
+Pour the mixture into a spray bottle and apply it to leaves, stems, and the ground directly surrounding each plant.
+Reapply after rainfall.

 5. Adios, Aphids

 Aphids and grasshoppers can wreak havoc in flowerbeds and vegetable gardens.
-Try this: blend 2-4 hot peppers, 1 mild green pepper, and 1 small onion, and a one-quart jar of water.
-Pour mixture into a spray bottle and apply as needed.
+Try this: blend 2 to 4 hot peppers, 1 mild green pepper, 1 small onion, and a one-quart jar of water.
+Pour the mixture into a spray bottle and apply as needed, hitting the underside of the leaves where aphids cluster.
+For a deeper look at why aphids return year after year, see the Almanac’s guide on getting rid of aphids.

 6. Make A DIY Bug Spray For Plants

 An all-purpose pest-control spray can easily be made by adding 2 teaspoons of liquid dish soap to a spray bottle of warm water.
-TIP: Add the soap after the bottle is filled to prevent bubbling over.
+TIP: add the soap after the bottle is filled to prevent bubbling over.
+Use a plain, unscented soap and test on a single leaf before spraying a whole plant.

 7. Deter Squirrels With Fish Fertilizer

-Stop squirrels from digging up planted corn with a mixture of 2 tablespoons liquid fish fertilizer to a gallon of water sprayed on rows.
-Check out these other squirrel-proofing strategies!
+Stop squirrels from digging up planted corn with a mixture of 2 tablespoons of liquid fish fertilizer to a gallon of water, sprayed on the rows.
+Check out these other squirrel-proofing strategies if the local population is especially bold.

 8. Keep Dogs and Cats Out With Chopsticks

-Discourage bigger pests such as cats or dogs from entering flower or garden beds by erecting lots of chopsticks or plastic forks in the ground among the seedbeds, and surrounding young, tender plants.
-This leaves no room for animals to dig or disturb the plants, helping them get a good start.
-Try these other repellents to pet-proof your garden.
+Discourage bigger pests such as cats or dogs from entering flower or garden beds by erecting lots of chopsticks or plastic forks in the ground among the seedbeds, surrounding the young, tender plants.
+This leaves no room for animals to dig or disturb the plants, helping the seedlings get a good start.

 9. Deter Deer With Blood Meal

 Scatter dried blood meal (available at any home and garden center) on the ground between rows of vegetables in the garden every week to 10 days to deter deer.
-This works for rabbits and groundhogs, too.
-However, blood meal tends to attract dogs.
-Sprinkle garden lime on top of the blood meal to repel the dogs.
+The same dressing works for rabbits and groundhogs, too.
+Blood meal does tend to attract dogs, so sprinkle garden lime on top of the blood meal to repel them.
 Or try this deer deterrent spray.
+For burrowing groundhogs in particular, the Almanac’s guide on getting rid of groundhogs goes deeper.

 10. Bye, Bye Bullwinkle

-Bright orange tape wrapped around stakes surrounding your garden plot has been known to keep moose away.
+Bright orange tape wrapped around the stakes surrounding your garden plot has been known to keep moose away.
+The colored band reads as a fence line to the moose, which generally would rather not push through an obvious boundary.

 11. Repel Raccoons, Skunks, and Snakes With Garden Lime

 Keep these critters out of the garden by applying a wide stripe of garden lime around the garden perimeter.
-When an unwanted critter licks off the lime it will experience an unpleasant burning sensation, and hopefully, leave the garden.
+When an unwanted critter licks off the lime, it experiences an unpleasant burning sensation, and will hopefully leave the garden alone after the lesson.

 12. Onions To The Rescue

-Onions and/or garlic act as an insect deterrent when planted around or between all the other plants that insects tend to disturb.
-Check out these other companion plants that help in the garden!
+Onions and garlic act as insect deterrents when planted around or between any other plants that insects tend to disturb.
+Check out these other companion plants that help in the garden.

 13. Mums The Word